New Canaan Country School: Buildings

 There are four divisions within the entire campus: The Thacher Building (preschool–kindergarten) named for former headmaster Nick Thacher; The Welles Building (Grades 1–4; also called "Lower School"); The Middle School (Grades 5–6); and The Stevens Building (Grades 7–9; also called "Upper School"), as well as one administrative/functional building.
 It is called the Grace House or Main Building.
 There is also an Athletic Center, opened in 2020.
 The ninth grade year is a unique pre-preparatory program that emphasizes teaching leadership and independent thinking skills.
 A fully staffed placement office works with students to coordinate placement in top boarding and day schools.

 The Stevens Building was opened in September, 2007, with science labs, art studios, and expanded classroom and meeting facilities for use by students in Grades 7–9.
 The building was recognized by the U.S. Green Building Council with the LEED (Leadership in Energy Efficient Design) Silver Award.
 On Earth Day, Senator Judith Freeman presented a proclamation from Governor Jodi Rell in recognition of its being the greenest school building in the state of Connecticut.

-History

-New Canaan Country School was founded as the Community School in 1916, under the leadership of co-principals, Miss Effie Dunton and Miss Edith Dudley.
-Ten members of the Board of Trustees administered the school, assisted by teachers’ and mothers’ committees.

-In 1936, the Community School moved to Ponus Ridge and established itself as the New Canaan Country School.
-Soon after, Henry Welles became headmaster.

-Henry Welles retired in 1963 and was succeeded by George E. Stevens.
-Under his resourceful direction, the school's curriculum and organization were gradually changed to meet the needs of modern life.
-Mr. Stevens was also instrumental in the creation of the Horizons Student Enrichment Program and helped the school to focus greater efforts toward enrolling students from diverse backgrounds.

-In 1979, Nicholas S. Thacher became the school's third headmaster.
-During Mr. Thacher's tenure, the school's enrollment reached 500 students.
-In 1994, Country School was recognized by the U.S. Department of Education as a National Exemplary “Blue Ribbon” School for Excellence in Education.

-In 2000, Timothy R. Bazemore was named the school's fourth head.
-In 2007 the first LEED-certified building opened on campus.